senseibence/cancer-predicting-models/README.md

 # Project Description

 This project will primarily utilize the Python libraries Scikit-learn, TensorFlow, and XGBoost.
-The goal is for these models to accurately predict whether or not patients have various cancers such as colorectal, pancreatic, breast, etc. Data is provided by the National Cancer Institute's *Cancer Data Access System*, and will NOT be available in this repository.
+The goal is for these models to accurately predict whether or not patients have various cancers such as colorectal, pancreatic, breast, etc, based on basic health features such as age, height, sex, etc. Data is provided by the National Cancer Institute's *Cancer Data Access System*, and will NOT be available in this repository.

 This is an independent project for ISEF 2023.
 As of current, only colorectal data is being used.